OncoRNALab/GCP_exRNA_liver/README.md

 # <center>GCP - Plasma cell‐Free transcriptome profiling in chronic liver disease</center>
 ---

-**<div style="text-align: justify">This repository contains all the scripts and supplementary files required for reproducing the analysis and figures reported in [add paper citation] as part of the Grand Challenge Project: Overcoming the main current diagnostic challenges in hepatology practice.</div><br>**
+**<div style="text-align: justify">This repository contains all the scripts and supplementary files required for reproducing the analysis and figures reported in [add paper citation] as part of the Grand Challenge Project: Overcoming the main current diagnostic challenges in hepatology practice.
+Given that our cohorts were originally defined using NAFLD/NASH criteria, we continue to use these terms throughout this manuscript.
+Readers should be aware that these correspond to MASLD and MASH under current nomenclature</div><br>**

 <div style="text-align: justify">